 It is a privilege for students to attend grad activities.
-If a student's behaviour does not meet the Hansen Code of Conduct, or if the student has excessive absences from any classes, Administration may revoke privileges to attend any and or all year-end graduation activities.
+If a student's behaviour does not meet the Hansen/District Code of Conduct, or if the student has excessive absences from any classes, Administration may revoke privileges to attend any and or all graduation activities.
+Grads are expected to be students in good standing.

-We host a Grad BBQ as well as yearbook signing.
+We host a Grad breakfast and other fun grad events throughout the year.
 In return, we ask Grads choose not to take part in such activities as "grad kidnapping" and grad pranks.
-Safety of our students is our foremost priority and with this alternative activity we know we can assure everyone's well-being.
+The safety of our students is our foremost priority and with this alternative activity we know we can assure everyone's well-being.